 English 114 Guides

-These guides were created by Felisa Baynes-Ross to support students’ writing and research in English 114 and may also be used by the instructors who teach these courses.
+These guides were created by Felisa Baynes-Ross to support students’ writing and research in English 114 and may also be used by the instructors who teach these courses, as well as students and instructors in other courses.
 The creation of these guides was possible with an FAS Professional Development Leave and support from Jessica Brantley, Maria del Mar Galindo, Sarah Harford, Margaret Homans, Heather Klemann, Stefanie Markovits, Ben Pokross, Jae Kirkland Rice, Erica Sayers, and Rasheed Tazudeen.

 “What You Should Know About Writing” addresses misconceptions about writing and provides strategies for success in English 114 and other courses.
 Download “What You Should Know About Writing” (PDF).